Subject: I’m rich

 Date: Sun, 13 Mar 2016

 I’m rich.
-I have an early Willie Bester, complete with crushed Mainstay Cane spirits bottle top and torn-off piece of an Omo packet, framed in cheap SA pine.
+I have an early Willie Bester, complete with crushed Mainstay Cane spirits bottle top and torn-off piece of an Omo packet, framed in cheap SA pine, painted with pink primer.

 Read this from Smithsonian Libraries and weep:

 Contemporary African art from the Jean Pigozzi collection / foreword by Mark Gibourne; [day of sale, June 24, 1999].
 London: Sotheby’s, 1999.
 132pp., 57 lots. illus. (color).

 The 1999 Sotheby’s auction of works from the Jean Pigozzi collection was the first major sale of modern African art by a top auction house.

 Remarkably, all the works sold.
 Most fetched more than the estimated prices.
 Realized prices ranged from £2,000 to £7,000.
 The top price was a Willie Bester mixed media work going for £10,000 (pre-sale estimate, £4,000-£6,000).
 Not bad.
 The sale was billed as a benefit for Unicef and to establish the Jean Pigozzi Prize for Contemporary African Art.

 Confession: When Aitch bought it in Kaapstad one early holiday while we were rich and child-free, I raised my eyebrows and thought Hmmm . . .